payneio/wild-cloud/apps/README.md

 ## App Structure

 Each subdirectory in this directory represents a Wild Cloud app.
-Each app directory contains a `manifest.yaml` file and other necessary Kustomize files.
+Each app directory contains an "app manifest" (`manifest.yaml`), a "kustomization" (`kustomization.yaml`), and one or more "configurations" (yaml files containing definitions/configurations of Kubernetes objects/resources).

 ### App Manifest